 Automating reflected XSS with burp-suite Intruder

-My name is Santosh Kumar Sha, I’m a security researcher from India(Assam).
+My name is Santosh Kumar Sha, I’m a Security Researcher/Ethical Hacker from India(Assam).
 In this article, I will be describing how i found multiple reflected XSS using burp-suite intruder.

 SPECIAL COVID-19 Note:

 Don’t go outside without any reason .
 Stay home be safe and also safe other.
 Special request to my fellow bug-bounty hunter Take care of your health and get vaccinated.